AndyNew2/hacs-idm-hpweb/README.md

 7. This integration will even run, if ModbusTCP protocol is not yet activated by your iDM service team.
 However I recommend to do so, to be able to run this integration together with the Kodebach integration

-## What is the difference to already existing integrations for iDM heat pumps
+## #What is the difference to already existing integrations for iDM heat pumps, and why may I want to use it

 1. This integration uses standard HTTP get and push commands to retries the data and provide it to Home Assistant via Entries.
 2. This integration tries to discover the entities themself and just add the entities, provided by your heatpump.